-Thirdly, understand that we understand.
-DTL have digital mentors who can help you get through your problems.
+Finally, understand that we understand.
+Ditch the Label have digital mentors who can help you get through your problems.
 All you need to do is join the community to get advice.
 What’s more, is that you can also use this safe space to speak to other people who may have been through the same thing.

 If you are in physical danger, or experiencing physical abuse or bullying at home it is really important that you speak to a trusted adult about it.
-You can reach out to any of the organisation above, talk to Ditch the Label or click here, you are not alone ❤️
+You can reach out to any of the organisations above or talk to Ditch the Label, you are not alone ❤️